ebidel/blog/_posts/2019/02/pptrstagingserver.md

 A typical development server is a web server that runs locally on your machine.
 As you develop your site, it loads pages and tries to mimic production as much as possible.
-You can review changes, try out new features before they're shipped...you now the drill.
+You can review changes, try out new features before they're shipped...you know the drill.
 For web.dev, we didn't have this luxury.
 But we needed _some_ tool for contributors to preview their stuff.

 Our solution was to build a "content preview server" using  [Headless Chrome][headlessarticle] and [Puppeteer][pptr].
 When an author wants to make a change on web.dev, we: